1957 Andreanof Islands earthquake: Tectonic setting

-The Aleutians Islands lie between Kamchatka and mainland Alaska.
-They were formed as the result of the 4000 km long convergent boundary that accommodates the subduction of the oceanic Pacific Plate underneath the continental North American Plate.
+The Aleutian Islands lie between Kamchatka and mainland Alaska.
+They were formed as the result of the 4000 km long convergent boundary that accommodates the subduction of the oceanic Pacific plate underneath the continental North American plate.
 This oceanic trench runs from the Kuril-Kamchatka Trench in the west to the Yakutat Collision Zone in the east.
 Most of the trench ruptured in a sequence of earthquakes from east to west.
 Earthquakes in 1938, 1946, 1948, and 1965 generally progressed westward with smaller earthquakes filling in any gaps.
 At each terminus of the subduction zone, convergence ends in favor of right-lateral transform faults.
 In the west, convergence becomes increasingly oblique until the Commander Islands where faulting is nearly completely strike-slip—a 2017 earthquake was associated with this tectonic setting.
 The plate boundary ends at the Kuril-Kamchatka Trench.
-In the east, the Pacific Plate continues to subduct underneath the North American plate until the Yakutat microplate.
+In the east, the Pacific plate continues to subduct underneath the North American plate until the Yakutat microplate.
 There, a transition from subduction to strike-slip faulting exists.
 When this transition ends, faulting is completely right-lateral transform and is largely accommodated along the Queen Charlotte Fault.